Anaichka/selenium_test/readme.md

-To run script in docker container execute this commands:
+To run script in docker container execute these commands:

 > sudo docker build -t selenium_test .